korekbekas/vvanelslande.github.io/_pages/vvctre/faq.md

 ##### How do I install plugins?

-Put the .dll or .so in vvctre's folder.
+Put its files in vvctre's folder.

 ##### Will you add Android support?